Gravitational back-reaction is magical

 \subsection{Proof of~\cref{thm:nlSRE}}

-In this section, we provide an estimation of the second Stabilizer-R\'enyi-entropy measure of the non-local magic.
-It is defined in \cite{stabrenyi} as the second R\'enyi-entropy of a probability distribution, $p_a=\frac{1}{d}|\langle\psi|P_a|\psi\rangle|^2$, over all the Pauli-string basis $P_a$.
+In this section, we provide an estimation of the second stabilizer R\'enyi entropy measure of the nonlocal magic.
+It is defined in \cite{stabrenyi} as the second R\'enyi entropy of a probability distribution, $p_a=\frac{1}{d}|\langle\psi|P_a|\psi\rangle|^2$, over all the Pauli-string basis $P_a$.

 Given the entanglement spectrum $\{\lambda_i\}$, we construct a state $|\psi'\rangle$ with small local magic,

 where the rank $r$ is taken to be $2^n$ for integer $n$.
 The Pauli operators on the Hilbert space $\mathcal{H}_{AB}=\mathcal{H}_A\otimes\mathcal{H}_B$ can be factorized as product of Pauli operators on $\mathcal{H}_A$ and $\mathcal{H}_B$ respectively, $P^{ab}=P^a\otimes P^b$.
 We denote their matrix elements as $P^{a,b}_{ij}:=\bra{s_i}P^{a,b}\ket{s_j}$, and compute the magic measure $\mathcal{M}_2$ as follows,